-The degree of Engineer of Mines may be conferred upon graduates of the College of Mines and Metallurgy who have received the degree of Bachelor of Science in Mining Engineering, and who attended a college prior to September 1, 1931.
+The degree of Engineer of Mines may be conferred upon graduates of Texas Western College who have received the degree of Bachelor of Science in Mining Engineering, and who attended a college prior to September 1, 1931.
 The applicant must have completed at least two years of successful professional work in mining, metallurgy, or geology, subsequent to receiving the Bachelor's degree, and present a satisfactory thesis.